MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/what-is-decentralized-finance.md

 And while it’s easy to blame the creators for making insecure choices, some blame also falls on the community, on Curve’s users, and the loud voices in this space for not asking questions and pressuring teams to be transparent.

-## Risk on top of risk on top of risk on top of risk on top of risk on top of risk…
+## Risk on top of risk on top of risk on top of risk…

 ![USD to ETH risks](../../assets/general-knowledge/ethereum-blockchain/what-is-decentralized-finance/usd-eth-risk.png)